 Diplomatic pressure ended the shooting war on October 26, but the embargo would continue into the new year.
 By early 1974, oil prices had reached nearly $12 a barrel, sending fuel prices soaring.
 In the U.S., the average price of a gallon of gasoline climbed from 36 cents to as much as 60 cents while fuel shortages led to long lines at gas stations and various rationing measures, including limiting fuel purchases to alternating days based on the last digit of a car’s license plate number.

 Despite the drop in sales, Toyo Kogyo’s production continued unabated.
-By the end of the 1974, Mazda had huge stockpiles of unsold cars: an estimated 140,000 in Japan, more 50,000 in the U.S. At home, where Mazda dealers already struggled with slim margins and high carrying costs, salespeople began to jump ship.
-By year’s end, the company had lost a fifth of its domestic sales force.
+By the end of the 1974, Mazda had huge stockpiles of unsold cars: an estimated 140,000 in Japan and more 50,000 in the U.S. At home, where Mazda dealers already struggled with slim margins and high carrying costs, salespeople began to jump ship.
+By year’s end, the company had lost one-fifth of its domestic sales force.
 Dick Brown also departed, resigning in July 1974; his replacement was former Chrysler executive Sidney Fogel.
 (Brown went on to become president of the DeLorean Motor Company, followed by stints at Avanti and Daihatsu.)

 The OPEC embargo cooled much of the enthusiasm other automakers had shown for the rotary engine.
 As regulatory attention shifted from air pollution to fuel economy, the 1975 emissions standards were pushed back, giving automakers more time to develop emissions controls for reciprocating engines.
 GM announced in September 1974 that it was indefinitely suspending its Wankel engine plans.
 Comotor, a joint venture between Citroën and NSU to produce rotary engines, collapsed after the failure of Citroën’s GS Birotor.
 The NSU Ro 80 would survive through 1977, but after that, Toyo Kogyo would be going it alone.